REVIEW: 'I finished Project Thunder yesterday. What a kicker

 It's tight, fast, brilliantly descriptive.
 A great read.'

 John Black is a mercenary searching for its secret.
+He wants to keep faith with his father who discovered it.
+He saw it then, though still a child.
+They killed his father and he wants revenge.
 Scientist, Emma Farr, wants it to reverse global warming.
+The two of them join forces and take on the might of the world's warring special forces.
 The action swirls across seas and continents until the pair finally discover the astonishing secret behind it all.

 This meticulously researched sea story thriller includes intimate knowledge of mainland China, familiarity with submarines, military weapons, training and tactics.
 Top male fiction.
 (79,000 words) Just $3.99.
 Use our secure shopping cart here: